-Restorative Justice (RJ) is an approach to justice that focuses on the needs of victims, offenders and the involved community, as opposed to simply punishing the offender.
+Restorative Justice (RJ) is an approach to justice that focuses on the needs of victims, offenders and the wider community, as opposed to simply punishing the offender.
 RJ is victim focussed and lets victims tell offenders the real impact of their crime.

 How does it work?

-The principles of RJ can be applied to many situations including, but not exclusively to education, communities and neighbourhoods, the criminal justice system, families, the workplace, equalities and health & well-being.
+The principles of RJ can be applied to many situations including education, communities and neighbourhoods, families, the workplace, equalities and health & well-being.

 Who is involved?

-Usually the participants in RJ are the victim(s) and offender(s) of the low-level crime or anti-social behaviour and trained RJ facilitator(s).
-Sometimes it is appropriate that the victim is represented and/or supported by a family member or member(s) of the local community.
+Usually the participants are the victim and offender, alongside trained facilitators.
+Sometimes it is appropriate that the victim is represented or supported by a family member or someone from the local community.

 What can I expect as a victim of crime?

-In October 2013 the Government, through the Ministry of Justice (MoJ), published the ‘Code of Practice for Victims of Crime’.
-This highlighted that victims of adult offenders are entitled to receive information about Restorative Justice and how you can take part.
-If you are a victim of a young offender you are entitled to be offered the opportunity by the Youth Offending Team to participate in voluntary RJ activities where appropriate and available.
+The Ministry of Justice (MoJ) Code of Practice for Victims of Crime sets out that all victims of crimes or incidents carried out by adult offenders are entitled to receive information about Restorative Justice and how they can take part.
+If you are a victim of a crime or incident carried out by a young offender you are entitled to be offered the opportunity by the Combined Dorset Youth Offending Service to participate in voluntary RJ activities where appropriate and available.

 What are the benefits for a victim of crime or anti-social behaviour?

-The process enables a victim to understand why they were victimised and offers ‘closure’ assisting them to ‘move on’ from the experience.
+The process enables a victim to understand why they were victimised and offers closure assisting them to move on from the experience.